 Install Safe Doc

 This Setup Safe Doc explained all steps to install Safe Doc on your Chrome browser or Chromebook.
-Once you have installed the extension, Safe Doc will disable the Youtube search feature automatically without any configuration.
+Once you have installed the extension, Safe Doc will disable the Youtube search feature automatically without explicit configuration.
 Just verify the subtle interface changes in Google Slides and Forms shown below.

 Verify the video search feature is gone in Slides, Forms and Classroom